tolauwae/phd-thesis/src/oop/oop.typ

 === Out-of-place debugging for microcontrollers

-// 1. why on microncotrollers: motivation for Edward In the context of embedded applications, out-of-place debugging has great potential for improving the debugging experience offered by remote debuggers.
+// 1. why on microncotrollers: motivation for Edward In the context of embedded applications, out-of-place debugging has great potential for improving the debugging experience offered by remote debuggers, by freeing the debugger from much of the limitations of constrained devices.
-This is due to the techninque being ideally suited for tackling the three main drawbacks of remote debuggers.
-Firstly, the debugger is run on the remote device.
-In the context of constrained devices, this additionally limits the resources available to the debugger.
-Secondly, the communication channel can be slow, and can introduce latency in the debugging process.
-Thirdly, the delays introduced by the remote communication can exasperate the debugging interference.

 // todo ...